Figure VI-1, A yellow stripe accents the lower sides of the queen snake.

 Sistrurus catenatus catenatus

 General characteristics.
 The eastern massasauga is a rattlesnake.
-It is the smallest of Pennsylvania's three poisonous snakes, but the one with the biggest problem.
+It is the smallest of Pennsylvania's three venomous snakes, but the one with the biggest problem.
 Reflecting concern for its dwindling numbers, this reptile has been placed on Pennsylvania's List of Endangered Species.
 It is illegal to possess, kill, sell or offer for sale this or any other animal on the endangered list.

 The biggest problem facing this small rattlesnake is loss of habitat.
 A resident of swampy areas, much of its habitat has been drained or dried up.
 In some cases, new or widened highways encroached into its wet domain and with each new lane of traffic, acres of vital habitat were lost.
 Its common name, massasauga, is said to be derived from a Chippewa Indian word meaning great river mouth.
 It alludes to what was typical Chippewa country, which often included swampland surrounding the mouths of rivers.